 6) How will you measure and celebrate success?

-Getting your people to value and use fact-based decision making in how they think about the planning and analysis of trade promotions requires a change in how we work and think.
+Getting your people to value and use fact-based decision making in how they think about sales planning and promotional analysis requires a change in how we work and think.

 Kent and Pfenning identified 3 key elements that they believe lead to successful TPx change management.